CaitlynZ/ar-mirror/README.md

 # AR-Mirror Unity Project

 ## Package

 We use Vuforia Engine for AR in this project.
 Might need to manually install [Vuforia SDK](https://developer.vuforia.com/downloads/sdk)

 - Select and download the "Add Vuforia Engine to a Unity Project or upgrade to the latest version".
 - Click on the downloaded file to import into the opened Unity project (like the screenshot below).

   <img width="350" alt="image" src="https://github.com/CaitlynZ/ar-mirror/assets/59945294/dce06080-863a-42e7-bee1-fb07bf2e054a">

 ## `main` branch

-The version used for midterm presentation, committed with `Packages/com.ptc.vuforia.engine-10.17.4.tgz` removed (exceed the file size limit).
+The updated version committed with `Packages/com.ptc.vuforia.engine-10.17.4.tgz` removed (exceed the file size limit).

+## process

+### randomize hints, only control how many hints shown

+- key press on "1", "2", "3" and "4" to toggle the show/hide for each hint cube
+- key press on "Return" to randomly generate next round of hints on all cubes